Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 What causes a varicocele?

 The cause of varicoceles is not known.
 A varicocele may occur if the valves in your scrotal veins do not work properly.
 Valves open and close to keep the blood flowing in one direction.
-When the valves do not work properly, blood backs up and causes the veins to dilate and swell.
+When the valves do not work properly, blood backs up and causes the veins to swell and become large.

 What are the signs and symptoms of a varicocele?